General selection models: Bernstein duality and minimal ancestral structures: Minimal ancestral structures

-In what follows, we give a natural interpretation to this definition, by explaining how the thinning acts on a branching-coalescing system (see Section \ref{s4} for a definition of the branching-coalescing system). \begin{definition}[Thinning a branching-coalescing system] Let $(\Gs_t; t\geq 0)$ be the branching-coalescing particle system with parameters $(\beta,\Lambda)$, and let $\Tb:=\{\Tb_{{k,i}}\}_{k,i=1}^m$ be a thinning mechanism.
-The branching-coalescing system $\Gs$ thinned by $\Tb$, denoted by $\Tb \Gs:=(\Tb \Gs_t;t\geq 0)$, is defined dynamically according to the following random procedure.
-Independently at every $k$-branching in $\Gs$, with probability $\Tb_{k,i}$, remove $k-i$ particles chosen uniformly at random among the new ones (the marked particle giving rise to the branching event is never removed), and keep the remaining particles.
-We say that the thinning procedure is non-trivial if $\Tb$ is distinct from the identity matrix. \end{definition} Figure~\ref{fig:thinning} illustrates such a branching-coalescing system and a thinned version of it.
-It follows from the consistency of the rates of the $\Lambda$-coalescent that~$\Tb \Gs$ is again distributed as a branching-coalescing system with (unchanged) coalescence mechanism $\Lambda$ and branching mechanism $(\Tb\beta_\ell)_{\ell=2}^m$ (as in Eq.~\eqref{eq:linear-thinning})
+where $\Tb=\{\Tb_{{k,i}}\}_{k,i=1}^m$ is a lower-triangular stochastic matrix, see Definition \ref{def:thinning}.
+The following definition formalises the idea of removing lines in a branching-coalescing system. \begin{definition}[$\Tb$-thinning of a branching-coalescing system] Let $\Gs=(\Gs_t: \, t\geq 0)$ be the branching-coalescing system with parameters $(\beta,\Lambda)$, see Section~\ref{s4}, and let $\Tb\coloneqq\{\Tb_{{k,i}}\}_{k,i=1}^m$ be a thinning mechanism.
+Conditional on~$\Gs$, define the branching-coalescing system $\Tb \Gs\coloneqq(\Tb \Gs_t:\, t\geq 0)$ dynamically according to the following random procedure.
+Independently at every $k$-branching in $\Gs$, for $i\in[k]$ with probability $\Tb_{k,i}$, remove $k-i$ particles chosen uniformly at random among the $k-1$ new ones.
+The marked particle giving rise to the branching event is never removed and the remaining particles are kept.
+We call~$\Tb\Gs$ the \emph{$\Tb$-thinned} version of~$\Gs$. \end{definition} It follows from the consistency of the rates of the $\Lambda$-coalescent that~$\Tb \Gs$ is distributed as a branching-coalescing system with (unchanged) coalescence mechanism $\Lambda$ and branching mechanism $(\Tb\beta_\ell)_{\ell=2}^m$.
+The next result formalises this. \begin{proposition} Let $(\Gs_t:\, t\geq0)$ and $(\Gs_t^\star:t\geq0)$ be the branching-coalescing particle systems with parameters $(\beta,\Lambda)$ and $(\Tb\beta,\Lambda)$, respectively.
+If both branching-coalescing systems start with the same number of particles, then